apache/incubator-devlake-website/docs/UserManuals/ConfigUI/AdvancedMode.md

 2. Have fine-grained control over what entities to collect or what subtasks to run for each plugin
 3. Orchestrate a complex pipeline that consists of multiple stages of plugins.

-Advanced mode gives the most flexibility to users by exposing the JSON API.
+Advanced mode gives utmost flexibility to users by exposing the JSON API.

 ## How to use advanced mode to create pipelines?